Compared: iPhone 13 vs iPhone 13 Pro

 A wider aperture allows more light to hit the sensor, resulting in a faster shutter, less noise in low light, and more natural background bokeh.

 The iPhone 13 lacks any optical tele lens and has a maximum of 5X digital zoom.
-In contrast, the iPhone 13 Pro has a 3X tele lens and a maximum of 15X digital zoom.
+In contrast, the iPhone 13 Pro has a 3X telephoto lens and a maximum of 15X digital zoom.

 Other pro features include Deep Fusion support on the ultra-wide lens, support for Apple ProRAW, and Night Mode portraits.